If you are looking for stupid simple tips to step up your aerial drone filming game, this article will go right down your boulevard.

 One common mistake that I’ve seen so many people doing is to fly the thing too darn fast.
 And these things can go quite fast.

 But those cinematic looking shoots that you see in the movies are actually shot are very slow flying speeds.

-Another benefit of flying slowly is that you can get that slow-motion feel without actually slowing down the video using a video editing software.
+Another benefit of flying slowly is that you can get that slow-motion feel without actually slowing down the video using video editing software.
 Not to mention that the risk of crashing your drone is much smaller.

 The only way when you can fly faster is when you are shooting a scene where there’s a wide opening and everything is super far away.
 In this case, if you would fly slowly it would just feel like you are standing still.

 I guess this is something that you need to do all the time, regardless if you are using a drone, a DLSR or any other type of camera.

 You want to have plenty of raw footage to chose from when you will be editing the video.

 Obviously, as you get better at it your shoots will start to look better and will be able to use more and more footage from them.